 My Sewing Machines

-I have a Janome Horizon 7700 and a Janome Memory Craft 4800, and I love them both!
+I have a Janome 1600P and a Janome Memory Craft 4800, and I love them both!
 They've served me very well.
-I quilt the majority of my own quilts, from mini quilts to a queen sized quilt.
 I have a vintage Singer Featherweight 221 as a backup/travel machine.
+I also have a Juki MO654DE Serger.

 Photography & Graphic Design